 The Attack Chain

 Proofpoint has identified the attack chain and documented the steps below.
 Once executed, the attack encrypts the files in the compromised users’ accounts.
-Like with endpoint ransomware activity, those files can only be retrieved with decryption keys.
+Just like with endpoint ransomware activity, those files can then only be retrieved with decryption keys.